WaylakeAnimations/waybar-quotes/README.md

 ```
 - Add this to your auto-start entry
 ```
+bash ~/.config/waybar-quotes/quote_picker.sh
 waybar -c ~/.config/waybar-quotes/config.jsonc -s ~/.config/waybar-quotes/style.css
 ```
-on hyprland for example, `exec-once` is used for auto-starting
+on hyprland for example, `exec-once` is used for auto-starting<br><br>
+The font i use here is [Outfit](https://fonts.google.com/specimen/Outfit)

+### How This Works
+- `quote_picker.sh` randomly select a line from `quotes.txt` and save it to `picked_quote.txt`
+- Waybar starts with the wm
+- The waybar module read `picked_quote.txt` every second
+- The quote is displayed
+- The script executes again when you click the text and the quote gets re-rolled